Harsh-Pratap-Singh/leetcode/Readme.md

 using hashmap (vector) to map it ,if value repeat change that to all zero and ans++.
 - Time complexity :O(n)
 - Space complexity :O(n)

+### 86th Problem
+two pointer with sorting to make sure where the min and max are , using greedy method.
+- Time complexity :O(n)
+- Space complexity :O(1)